WTW-IM/es-components/src/components/containers/alert/Alert.md

 />
 ```

-Providing ``extraNotificationText`` will render a bell icon and the provided text in the upper-right corner of the alert.
+Providing ``extraNotification`` with an object will render the selected icon and the provided text in the upper-right corner of the alert.
+If no icon is chosen, the `federal` icon will be used by default.
 ```
+const notification = {
+  notificationText: 'I\'m a notification!',
+  notificationIcon: 'bell'
+ };

 <Alert
   type="success"
-  additionalText="Look at the extra notification!" extraNotificationText="I'm a notification!"
+  additionalText="Look at the extra notification!" extraNotification={notification}
 />
 ```